This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 - The scheme has created large-scale employment in construction and allied sectors.

-These achievements position PMAY as one of the most impactful welfare schemes in independent India’s housing sector history.
+These achievements position PMAY as one of the most impactful welfare schemes in India’s housing sector.
 Its success is attributed not only to its scale but also to its adaptability, convergence, and people-first implementation model.

 India has implemented various housing schemes over the decades, both at the central and state levels.
 PMAY is distinct in its comprehensive design, scale, and technology-backed execution.
 Here’s an expanded look at how PMAY stacks up against previous and parallel housing initiatives.